A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

 \subsubsection{Implementation Details}

 The latent dimension of the intra- and inter-category encoders and feature transformation layer is $16$.
-During training of the label confidence estimation model (Section~\ref{subsection:labelconf}), to avoid overfitting, we deploy techniques to improve the calibration of this model.
-These include binary label smoothing loss~\citep{szegedy2016ls}, temperature scaling and noisy training using Gaussian noise~\citep{an1996noisytraining}.
+During training of the label confidence estimation model (Section~\ref{subsubsection:camell:confidence_estimation:label}), to avoid overfitting, we improve the calibration of this model by deploying binary label smoothing loss~\citep{szegedy2016ls}, temperature scaling and noisy training using Gaussian noise~\citep{an1996noisytraining}.

-For the \emph{seed} dataset (Section~\ref{sec:proposedframework}) we randomly select $5\%$ of dialogues on which we train the initial CE-SetSUMBT model.
+For the \emph{seed} dataset (Section~\ref{section:camell}) we randomly select $5\%$ of dialogues on which we train the initial SetSUMBT model.
 The other dialogues in the dataset are treated as the unlabelled pool.
 At each update step another $5\%$ of the data are selected to be labelled.
-At each point where we require expert labels, we take the original labels provided in the dataset.
+At each point where we require expert labels, we take the original labels provided in the dataset to simulate a human annotator.